-National Ice Cream Day is right around the corner!
-Since it’s always the third Sunday in July, that means National Ice Cream Day 2019 is Sunday, July 21st.
+National Ice Cream Day is the best day of the year!
+Since President Reagan created the holiday in 1984, it’s always celebrate on the third Sunday in July.
+That means National Ice Cream Day 2020 is Sunday, July 19th.
 To celebrate, here is a collection of the best and most popular Syracuse ice cream shops.

 National Ice Cream Day Special Offers: